saleor/storefront/README.md

 ## Features

-**Codebase:**

-🏎️ **Next.js 13**: File-based routing, React 18, Fast Refresh, Image Optimization and more.
+- **Next.js 13**: File-based routing, React 18, Fast Refresh, Image Optimization and more.

-🔥 **App Router**: Uses React Server Components, Data Cache, and async components.
+- **App Router**: Uses React Server Components, Data Cache, and async components.

-🟦 **TypeScript**: Strongly typed codebase and GraphQL payloads with strict mode.
+- **TypeScript**: Strongly typed codebase and GraphQL payloads with strict mode.

-🦄 **GraphQL best practices**: Uses GraphQL Codegen and `TypedDocumentString` to reduce boilerplate and bundle size.
+- **GraphQL best practices**: Uses GraphQL Codegen and `TypedDocumentString` to reduce boilerplate and bundle size.

-🛠️ **Customizable CSS**: TailwindCSS can be extended or replaced with an alternative CSS solution.
+- **Customizable CSS**: TailwindCSS can be extended or replaced with an alternative CSS solution.

-👌 **Tooling included**: Comes with ESLint, Prettier, Husky, Lint Staged, and Codegen preconfigured.
+- **Tooling included**: Comes with ESLint, Prettier, Husky, Lint Staged, and Codegen preconfigured.

 **Global:**